 Fruit flies’ life cycle

 A fruit fly goes through four stages during development, as do most insects.
 An egg becomes a larva, gradually develops into a pupa, and then becomes an adult.
 Upon finding ripening fruit, the female bores tiny holes in it and lays her eggs there.
-Fruit flies’ eggs are shaped like a banana and are white in colour.
+Fruit flies’ eggs are shaped like a bananas and are white in colour.

 Eggs will hatch quickly after they’ve been laid, and tiny larvae will emerge.
 After feeding for a while, the maggots will begin their next phase.
 After several moults, the larvae will move from the watery fruit to a dry area to complete their development.

-When the larvae are no longer active, they transform into brown pupae with a hard shells.
+When the larvae are no longer active, they transform into brown pupae with hard shells.
 This is the stage in which the fruit fly develops its features and becomes an adult after a few days.
 This process lasts between 7 and 9 days but could last longer depending on environmental conditions.

 Check also: How to Get Rid of Flies